Michael-Davinroy/CS4530-CS5500-Spring-2021/tutorials/week5-unit-testing.md

 ## Stub

-A stub is a special kind of mock which does not require an alternate implementation, but instead returns some value which we specify.
+A stub is a special kind of mock which does not require an alternate implementation but instead returns some value that we specify.
 When a stub gets invoked, it does not invoke the actual function, but returns the desired value instead.
 The syntax is as below:
 - ```ts
     spy.mockReturnValue(someValue);
   ```